shukik73/shukik73-reviewguard-app/replit.md

 - **History:** Chronological log of all sent messages with type badges, customer info, timestamps, search/filter, and CSV export.
 - **Customers:** Lists all customers with contact info, message counts, last contact dates, search/filter, CSV export, and a "Load Customer" button to pre-fill the send form.

-**UI/UX Decisions:** The UI provides real-time validation, notifications, responsiveness, dynamic adaptation based on message type, one-click customer selection, automatic data refresh on tab switching, drag-and-drop file upload, smart template generation, searchable history/customers, and automatic form reset.
+**UI/UX Decisions:** The UI provides real-time validation, notifications, responsiveness, dynamic adaptation based on message type, one-click customer selection, automatic data refresh on tab switching, drag-and-drop file upload, smart template generation, searchable history/customers, automatic form reset, and a mandatory TCPA consent checkbox that enables/disables the send button.

+**Feedback Landing Page (`/feedback.html`)**: A mobile-optimized, standalone page where customers rate their experience with a 5-star interface.
+The page implements Google TOS-compliant routing: 4-5 star ratings show a celebration screen with a prominent "Leave a Google Review" button, while 1-3 star ratings display an internal feedback form with a text area for improvement suggestions and a secondary "Or post a public review" link for compliance.

 ## System Design Choices

-- **Feedback Collection Before Review Link Sending**: A pre-send feedback modal (1-5 stars) appears, sending a Google review link only if the customer rates 4-5 stars.
-Lower ratings trigger a follow-up message instead, and feedback is logged for internal follow-up.
+- **Google TOS-Compliant Feedback Routing**: Customer feedback collection uses a two-tier routing system to comply with Google's Terms of Service.
+When customers click the feedback link, they rate their experience 1-5 stars.
+High ratings (4-5 stars) are immediately directed to leave a Google Review.
+Low ratings (1-3 stars) are routed to an internal feedback form where they can provide improvement suggestions.
+Critically, the internal feedback screen includes an "Or post a public review" link to ensure compliance with Google's policy against incentivizing positive reviews.
+All feedback is stored in the `internal_feedback` table, and business owners receive email alerts for low ratings.

+- **TCPA Consent Protection**: Before sending any SMS, users must check a required consent checkbox confirming that the customer has consented to receive SMS updates.
+This checkbox is prominently displayed in an amber-highlighted box on the Send SMS form.
+The send button is disabled until the checkbox is checked.
+The consent status is tracked in the `sms_consent_confirmed` column of the `messages` table, providing an audit trail for regulatory compliance.

 # External Dependencies